akeneo/pim-docs/cookbook/ui_customization/add_a_custom_button_to_product_edit_form.rst

             targetZone: buttons
             position: 90                             # The extension position

-You can now clear your cache and to admire your brand new button !
+You can now clear your cache and admire your brand new button !

 How to add a meta section
 -------------------------